bstnbuck/Simple-Go-Blockchain/README.md

 1. After starting you will be asked how much leading hex-Nulls the hash should have.
 Enter a decimal like 8, this will be changed to '00000000' <- leading nulls
 2. After that you will be asked how many blocks you want to generate.
 Please enter a natural number like 0, 1, 25, 199, ...

+That's all, depending on the difficulty (leading hex nulls) it may take a while until an output follows.

 #### AddTransaction:
+AddTransaction adds automatically or manually new transactions
 1. After starting you will be asked which mode you want to execute.
 1 = generate automatically new transactions 2 = manually
 2. The rest is self-explanatory.

-That's all, depending on the difficulty (leading hex nulls) it may take a while until an output follows.

 ### Information
 * The Code is self-explanatory commented.